Raccoon Removal Services

 Can I remove raccoons myself?

 Raccoons are aggressive when cornered, and they carry diseases transmissible to humans and pets.
 Most states regulate raccoon trapping and relocation, requiring permits and compliance with wildlife agency rules.
 Improper handling risks bites, scratches, and exposure to rabies or roundworm.
-Professional raccoon removal is the safest, most effective, and legally compliant approach.
+Professional raccoon removal is the safest, most effective, and legally compliant approach – don’t try to rid your property of raccoons yourself.

 Does Sterling Pest Control offer raccoon removal for commercial properties?

 Yes.
 We provide commercial raccoon removal for warehouses, office buildings, restaurants, retail spaces, and multi-unit residential properties.
 Commercial raccoon infestations often involve multiple entry points and larger colonies.
-We tailor our inspection, trapping, exclusion, and decontamination services to the scale and layout of each commercial structure.
+We tailor our inspection, trapping, exclusion, and decontamination services to the scale and layout of each commercial structure to ensure the job gets done right.